DevOpsMadDog/Devops.ai/content/whitepapers/enterprise-vm-competitive-one-pager.md

 © 2025 DevOps.ai.
 All rights reserved.

 **DISCLAIMER**: All enterprise scenarios are archetypal illustrations based on industry patterns.
 DevOps.ai has no customer deployments yet.
 Outcome percentages are target benchmarks based on third-party research and internal modeling; see references.
-Competitive attributes are based on public materials as of October 2025 and are directional only.
+Competitive attributes are based on public materials and funding data as of October 2025 and are directional only.
+Funding data sourced from Crunchbase, TechCrunch, company press releases, and public filings.

 ---